joaks1/PyMsBayes/doc/source/tutorials/background.rst

    A cartoon showing the most general model of divergence where all three population-pairs of lizards that diverge at unique times.

+We can use these data to infer the temporal distribution of the population divergences across the three lizard species.

 Bayesian divergence-model choice
 ================================